 Do a Final Walk-Through Before Closing:

 Visit the property 2-3 days with your Realtor before you move in to make sure there are no surprises.
-Be absolutely sure the appliances, fixtures and any chattels are still there as you had agreed upon when the offer was accepted.
-Many times, things are unintentionally overlooked that could have been spotted in a final walk-through.
+Be sure the appliances, fixtures and any chattels are still there as you had agreed upon when the offer was accepted.
+Many times, things get overlooked that will not be in a final walk-through.
 (This is a standard clause in my Agreement of Purchase and Sale)

 Plan for Flexibility if Needed: